lukinov/form/README.md

 }
  ```

 <details>
 <summary> Click to see how you can define your entire form in JSON and render it with Formengine Core. </summary>

- ### Here's a Simple form example of a React Form Engine Core form using RSuite components:
+ ### Here’s a simple form example you can use in your React app.

 ```tsx
 import { viewWithCss } from '@react-form-builder/components-rsuite'